m-boutaleb/LZS/README.md

 # LZS compression algorithm

 LZS (Lempel Ziv Stac Eletronics) is a lossless compression algorithm developed in C standard ISO/IEC 9899:1999.
-Instead of using a history buffer of 2048 bytes use 256 bytes with the hash table support for pattern search.
+Instead of using a history buffer of 2048 bytes this implementation use a 256 bytes window size with the hash table support for pattern search.

 # Features